cogentcore/core/docs/content/architecture/0-principles.md

 * Multiple different such packages can be used for different subsets of functionality (e.g., regex, unicode etc are all separate).
 * Type itself remains small and only handles most basic functionality; presumably this works better for checking interface implementation etc.

-Consistent with this approach, [[colors]] implements functions operating on the standard `color.RGBA` data type, instead of the many methods we defined on `gist.Color` in the old version.
+Consistent with this approach, [[doc:colors]] implements functions operating on the standard `color.RGBA` data type, instead of the many methods we defined on `gist.Color` in the old version.

 ## Naming